 Classic Film Performances of ‘To Be Or Not To Be’ Soliloquy

 As per the above facts, there have been over 50 film adaptations of Hamlet, featuring some of the world’s finest actors.
-Below in no particular order) we’ve picked out five of the top performances of Shakespeare’s ‘To be or not to be’ soliloquy from the silver screen:
+Here we’ve picked out three of the all time classic performances of Shakespeare’s ‘To be or not to be’ soliloquy from the silver screen:

 Lawrence Olivier (1948)